Nika-Vereskova/story-spark-shorts-hub/README.md

 Simply open [Lovable](https://lovable.dev/projects/1e5e50ba-ac89-4a15-ac75-a39eeb603a51) and click on Share -> Publish.

+## Environment Variables

+The Supabase edge functions require a few environment variables to operate:

+- `SUPABASE_URL` – your Supabase project URL.
+- `SUPABASE_SERVICE_ROLE_KEY` – the service role key for your project.
+- `RESEND_API_KEY` – API key used to send emails through [Resend](https://resend.com).

+Ensure these are available wherever you deploy the functions.
+If any are missing, calls to functions like `send-newsletter-confirmation` will return a `500` error.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!